 Bottling things up is bad for your health

 Did you know that a 2016 study found that couples who bottle up their emotions actually have more heart problems and back problems than those who don’t?
 Another one found that people who bottle things up and hide from their true feelings suffer from anxiety more than those who let them out.
+When you suppress emotions, your body interprets it as stress, leading to a cascade of negative physiological responses.

-Oh, and if you try not to say what you feel in front of your kids to protect them or shield them, you may want to read this study.
+If you try not to say what you feel in front of your kids to protect them or shield them, you may want to read this study.
 Researchers found that it’s actually better for your kids to see you dealing with your negative feelings in a healthy way than to watch you try to tamp them down.
 Besides, yet another study found that kids can almost always tell when you’re suppressing things anyway.
 Teach them that showing emotions is a sign of strength, not weakness.

 When SHOULDN’T you say what you feel?